kortstie/aws_ansible/README.md

 ## Overview

 This project provides the steps needed to build a docker environment based on AWS EC2 RHEL7 or Amazon Linux 2 instances.
 The docker hosts are provisioned and managed by an Ansible host.
+In this demo the Ansible Host should be named "master".
+The "master" host has to be created manually, the configuration of this host is described in the following steps:

 ## Prepare the Ansible Host

-Connect to instance with ec2-user, add the epel repo, install ansible and git.
+Connect to instance "master" with ec2-user, add the epel repo, install ansible and git.

     sudo su -
     yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm